 Does Reclaim (Argireline) Work?

-Since Argireline is basically a weaker version of botox, makes sense women and men might notice a temporary reduction in facial wrinkles.
+Since Argireline is a weaker version of botox, makes sense women and men might notice a temporary reduction in facial wrinkles.
 That said, I recommend speaking to a dermatologist or esthetician before trying any Argireline skin creams.
-This is because so few want to tell you its related to botox.